postrv/autorust/README.md

   cargo test
   ```

-## Contribution

-- Contributions are welcome.
-Please submit pull requests with any enhancements or bug fixes.

-## License

-- Autorust is released under [MIT License](LICENSE).

 ---

 ### Additional Notes
 - Agent-based parallelism: optimise the threading across agents based on which agent is doing more work at any given time